Mechanical-Advantage/AdvantageScope/docs/CUSTOM-CONFIG.md

 _[< Return to homepage](/docs/INDEX.md)_

-Advantage Scope includes a default set of flat field images, field models, robot models, and joystick configurations.
-You can manually add more options if desired.
+AdvantageScope includes a default set of flat field images, field models, robot models, and joystick configurations.
+These can be customized to add more options if desired.
 To open the configuration folder, click "Help" > "Show FRC Data Folder".
-You must restart Advantage Scope for changes to take effect.
+AdvantageScope must be restarted for changes to take effect.

 The expected formats for the configuration files are defined below.
 You can also the [built-in configurations](https://github.com/Mechanical-Advantage/AdvantageScope/tree/main/frcData) for reference.